khinthandarkyaw98/Optimization-of-Transmit-Beamforming-and-RIS-Coefficients-Using-Channel-Covariances-in-MISO-Downlink/README.md

 ## Citation

 > [!IMPORTANT]
-> Manuscript accepted!
-> Manuscript Number: AEUE-D-24-02543R1
+> Manuscript Number: AEUE-D-24-02543R1 has been accepted.
-> Publishing is being processed!

 ---